 Plumbing in your own home in Oklahoma is a great way to save money, but it’s not something you should dive into without knowing the rules.

 The most obvious problem with doing your own plumbing is that your DIY efforts won’t comply with state and local building codes, which means you’re taking a huge risk to your safety.

 If you have an issue with your plumbing that needs to be fixed right away, like a burst pipe or leaky faucet, it might seem tempting to try and fix it yourself.
 But the truth is that this kind of work requires training and experience—and doing it wrong could put you at risk for serious injury.

 Moreover, if you are planning on putting your property on the market for sale, it’s important to remember that your plumbing can affect the price.
 The seller might need to replace or repair a number of fixtures before putting the home on the market, which could cost hundreds or even thousands of dollars.
 So unless you’re licensed and have experience working with plumbing systems, it’s probably best not to try this kind of DIY project.

 If you’re having trouble with your plumbing, the best thing to do is call a professional.
 Even if you’re not sure what’s going on, it’s always better to be safe than sorry.

-If you’re stubborn enough to do plumbing, we suggest you read our step-by-step guide on how to become a plumber.
+If you’re stubborn enough to do plumbing, we suggest you read our article about a plumber’s life.